 One of the most intriguing structures humans ever created is located in Egypt.
-But do you know all the facts about the Great Pyramid of Giza?

 In fact, the Egyptian pyramids are still causing debates amongst scholars and archeologists all around the world, even though they were created over 4,000 years ago.